 Physical Abuse, Verbal Abuse, Psychological Abuse, Child Abuse, Elder Abuse, Spousal Abuse, Assault & Battery, Threats, Stalking, Harassment - These are common acts police look for when responding to a domestic violence call and investigating a domestic violence allegation.

 If you or a loved one is arrested for domestic violence and now trying to find your way through the criminal justice process, DON'T HESITATE.
-Call The Hirsch Firm now at (678) 561-0411 for a free consultation.
+Call Cohen and Hirsch Criminal Defense now at (678) 561-0411 for a free consultation.